hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/702_scc_xvii.md

 Swamiji: How can ordinary people appreciate a great man like him?
 Those who had his company are blessed indeed.

-Disciple: What did you see at Kâmâkhyâ?
+Disciple: What did you see at Kāmākhyā?

 Swamiji: The Shillong hills are very beautiful.
 There I met Sir Henry Cotton, the Chief Commissioner of Assam.
 He asked me, "Swamiji, after